Title: On the Verge (Prelude to an Admission of Love)

 “Son of a b—”

 “Sorry, I didn’t mean to eavesdrop, Agent Mulder,” says Brigham from the open door, “but I may be able to help.
 I’ve got a pick-up at McMurdo Station later this afternoon, some scientific instruments and a couple of scientists from the Byrd Polar Research Center.
 I’d be happy to take you and Agent Scully along.
-You’ll get a ride off ice a lot quicker from there than here.
+You’d get a ride off ice a lot quicker from there than here.
 They have sea and air transport options that we don’t.”

 Mulder boards the helicopter behind Scully.
 She takes the co-pilot seat next to Brigham.
 Mulder settles in the back.
 Brigham hands them each ANR headsets so they can talk and hear over the noise of the rotors.